bobdenotter/many-eyes-of-making/Session recap/Week of Gathering.md

 They approach the boat.
 “Good evening,” the orc says, addressing whoever’s in charge, to which Beck says that technically he’s the one in charge.
 He asks for the goods, so Beck asks for the pay.
 Dugorim complains about the trailing smoke cloud the ship left behind, he was hoping for a bit more carefulness.
 Beck points out they ran into some trouble; they need the money to be able to fix the ship.

-Beck leads Dugorim down below to take a look at the Warforged as Plucky, the minotaur, stays outside.
+Beck leads Dugorim down below to take a look at the Warforged as [[Plucky]], the minotaur, stays outside.
 D4 quietly prods at Beck, asking if they shouldn’t wait for the captain, to which Beck points out he doesn’t think the captain will be back in time.
 “We can handle it.”

 The deck below is modest, and currently rather full with about 17 derelict Warforged, which gives off an eerie vibe of these undead faces staring.
 Dugorim wanders around a bit, inspecting the merchandise, before turning to Beck.
 “It appears there’s only 17, I thought we agreed on 20.”